Is MS Access still used? Some History

 Access rode on the success of Windows.
 The package’s main rivals failed to spot the rise in this operating system and didn’t release Windows versions fast enough.
-Microsoft also killed off FoxPro to make room in the market for Access.
+Microsoft also killed off FoxPro to make room in the market for MS Access.
 The success of the tool increased when it was included in Microsoft Office in 1995.

 The tool then became part of the Microsoft Office evolutionary pipeline with a requirement to get overhauled regularly in synchronization with the development of other Office components.
 This really took Access to the next level.

 One problem with Microsoft Access is that it has its own file format that isn’t compatible with any other system.
 While Microsoft adopted an OpenDocument Format-compatible XML-based file structure for Excel and Word, it left the old file structure of Access alone.

 The .docx and .xmlx file formats of Word and Excel have become the universal touchstone of file types in their respective application fields.
 However, the .accdb format used by Access never caught the public’s imagination and other developers of rival productivity suites weren’t interested in building Access file compatibility into their desktop database applications.